DanielJean007/RPI_LIRC_NodeJS-Project/README.md

   Feel free to use the stuff here in your project as you see fit.
 Just remember to cite thi repo.

   And please, let me know of your projects that used this idea.
 I'd glad to add your improvements to my project here.

+### `Because God so loved the world that He give His only and begotten Son.
+John 3.16a`